-Treatments exist for depression.
-If you have noticed these changes in yourself or your partner, consult a health professional.
-You can also contact your local CLSC or a psychologist, or call Info-Social at 8-1-1.
+If you or your partner are showing signs of depression, or you feel like things aren't going well, seek help right away.
+Treatments are available for depression and other mental disorders.
+Consult a health professional, contact your local CLSC or a psychologist, or call Info-Social at 8-1-1.